MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/automation-web.md

 ![Adding new elements through a web action](.\media\web-automation\adding-new-elements-through-a-web-action.png)

-To add a new element, highlight it and press Ctrl & left-click:
+To add a new element, highlight it and press **Ctrl & left-click**:

 ![Capturing new elements](.\media\web-automation\capturing-new-elements.png)